Photography Exhibiting, Collecting and Curating in Australia

 Commemorative Salon of Photography is organized by the Photographic Society of New South Wales, in association with the Sydney Camera Circle and the Professional Photographers’ Association of New South Wales.

-The Contemporary Camera Groupe is formed and exhibits at the David Jones Gallery, Sydney.
+The Contemporary Camera Groupe is formed and exhibits at David Jones’ Art Gallery.
 The exhibition mixes younger modernist professionals such as Douglas Annand, Olive Cotton, Max Dupain, Laurence Le Guay and Damien Parer and Russell Roberts with an older generation of Pictorialists such as Cecil Bostock, William Buckle and Harold Cazneaux.

 The Russell Roberts Studio works with Douglas Annand and Arthur Baldwin on the production and design for the Australian exhibition at the New York World’s Fair, which features hand coloured backlit transparencies.
 Max Dupain’s photographs were also featured in the exhibit.